sailorlee97/FlowGANAnomaly/README.md

 ` networks.py`:  Basic network structure, it is not recommended to change easily

-`option.py`: Parameter file, this file supports three data sets: UNSW-NB15, CIC-IDS2017, NSL-KDD and CIC-DDoS2019
+`option.py`: Parameter file, this file supports four data sets: UNSW-NB15, CIC-IDS2017, NSL-KDD and CIC-DDoS2019

 ### How to use?